RyanLilleyman/supreme-journey/README.md

 ## Installation (Local)
 If you wish to download SAFMEDS locally, follow the below steps only after installing the above prerequisites.
+This will ONLY cover local development and not configuration for either the Nginx or Apache2 servers.
+I included them if you wish to continue on your own.
 1. Create a repositories directory.
 ```bash
 mkdir <repositories/directory> | cd <repositories/directory>